WARNING: If you’ve already booked your wedding through a cruise ship, don’t read any further.

-For example, take a look at the image below, taken from Carnival’s package page.
+For example, take a look at the tiny image below, taken from Carnival’s package page.

-Carnival will send a photographer along to the beach but you don’t get any of the pictures.
-You have to pay for them separately.
+Carnival will send a photographer along to the beach to take pictures.
+But you don’t get to keep any of the pictures…unless you buy them for an additional fee.
 See below for the exact wording:

 You have got to be joking.
 You get the photographer, but not the pictures!

 At a minimum, photo images are going to cost $10 per print.
 So for 40 images your cost will be in the neighborhood of $400.

 So when you add a few pictures to their package, Carnival’s best deal on a simple beach wedding for 2 people with just the basics will cost you: $3,106.